 It’s difficult to achieve a balanced conversation based on connecting with someone if you’re constantly formulating your next retort.
 You have to actively listen to their points, rather than crafting your own retaliation.
 You never know — you might even find yourself swayed a bit by their insights.
 You don’t have to aim to end the night by winning or losing and certainly not by compromising your principles.
 You just have to get to a civil place where you can agree to disagree and pass the cranberry sauce with a pleasant expression.

-It’s possible for good people to disagree.
+Remember it’s possible for good people to disagree.

 We all have very different backgrounds that make us who we are, and have shaped the principles we hold firm.
 But different values and beliefs aren’t synonymous with good and bad.
 Very different formative experiences can create strong, fundamental differences.
 If you sense you aren’t going to be able to meet amicably in the middle with this person, perhaps it’s best to find a pivot to another aspect of the conversation.